xlcteam/xlc-team.info/content/about.md

 everything we created.

 He's got great ideas, even though they are not always well suited for this world.
-The force is strong with this on.
+The force is strong with this one.